Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Introduction

-The existing parametric uncertainty of ESMs is problematic given the highly nonlinear dynamics of they describe, implying strong dependence even on small parameter variations.
-The resulting uncertainties are particularly severe in the context of so-called climate tipping points.
-These are critical thresholds (e.g. in global mean temperature) where a component of the climate system may respond abruptly and reorganise into another state, potentially in an irreversible way \cite{Lenton2008,Boers2022,Chen2021,Wang2023}.
-Such catastrophic phenomena can in some cases be associated with bifurcations in the underlying dynamics.
+The parametric uncertainty of global climate models is particularly problematic in the context of so-called tipping points.
+These are critical thresholds in forcing where a component of the climate system can respond abruptly and reorganize into another state, potentially in an irreversible way \citep{Lenton2008,Chen2021,Wang2023,Boers2025}.
+Such catastrophic phenomena can in some cases be associated with bifurcations in the underlying dynamics \citep{Boers2022}.

-The most prominent elements of the Earth's climate system that have been suspected to be able to show such tipping behaviour under anthropogenic forcing are the Atlantic Meridional Overturning Circulation (AMOC), the ice sheets on Greenland and Antarctica, and the Amazon rainforest \cite{Lenton2008,Boers2022,Wang2023}.
-However, the associated critical forcing levels remain unconstrained mainly because of the large uncertainties in ESM simulations targeted at quantifying these thresholds.
-Current models do not show any robust agreement on such events in future projections \cite{Drijfhout2015}.
-Moreover, there are reasons to believe that the above systems are overall too stable in ESMs compared to their real-world counterparts \cite{Valdes2011}.
-This implies that undesired surprises could occur in the (near) future, which even the most sophisticated and comprehensive ESM projections cannot warn of.
-Methods to address existing stability biases in ESMs, and to identify plausible worst-case scenarios are therefore urgently needed.
+The most prominent elements of the Earth system that have been suspected to be able to show such tipping behavior under anthropogenic forcing are the Atlantic Meridional Overturning Circulation (AMOC), the ice sheets on Greenland and Antarctica, and the Amazon rainforest \citep{Lenton2008,Boers2025,Wang2023}.
+However, the associated critical forcing levels remain unconstrained because transitions in any of the above systems in response to anthropogenic forcing would be unprecedented and because the uncertainties in the few climate model simulations targeted at quantifying these thresholds remain large.
+Current models do not show robust agreement on such events in future projections \citep{Drijfhout2015, Terpstra2025}.
+Moreover, there are reasons to believe that the above systems are in general too stable in state-of-the-art models compared to their real-world counterparts \citep{Valdes2011, Mecking2017}.
+This implies that undesired surprises, which even the most sophisticated and comprehensive ESM projections cannot warn of, could occur in the (near) future.
+Methods to address existing stability biases in climate models and to identify plausible worst-case scenarios are, therefore, urgently needed.